Five Nights at Freddy's: Legacy

-Since the release of the first game, popular video creators such as PewDiePie, Markiplier, and Jacksepticeye have garnered millions of views on their playthroughs of the series, which helped the games receive additional attention.
+Since the release of the first game, popular video creators such as PewDiePie, Markiplier, and Jacksepticeye have earned millions of views on their playthroughs of the series, which helped the games in receiving additional attention.
 In May 2015, YouTube reported that videos of the Five Nights at Freddy's series were the platform's eighth-most-watched playthroughs.
 The interpretive, non-linear, and cryptic narrative of Five Nights at Freddy's is a popular topic for fans to discuss and debate; this, along with YouTube channels such as The Game Theorists, who feature Five Nights at Freddy's-related videos with the goal of decoding the lore of the franchise, contribute to an immensely dedicated fandom.
 In 2023, the FNaF series on the Game Theorists had over 60 videos and 800 million views combined.

 The game mechanics of Five Nights at Freddy's have inspired the creation of thousands of fan games.
 Their prevalence led Game Jolt to categorize FNaF-inspired projects as a separate genre to better organize its content.
 The franchise has also influenced music, with fan-made songs, such as those by The Living Tombstone, garnering hundreds of millions of views.
 Their first FNaF song was featured in the closing credits of the film adaptation.
-Additionally, a range of toys and collectibles has been released, with Funko and Todd McFarlane among the major producers.
-A themed attraction based on the film is set to appear at Universal Studios' Halloween Horror Nights in 2025.
+Additionally, a range of toys and collectibles has been released, with Funko and McFarlane among the major producers.
+A themed attraction based on the film appeared at Universal Studios' Halloween Horror Nights on select nights between September and November 2025.